rcalixte/wayland-book/src/libwayland/proxies.md

 operation.

-Another level up is another set of higher-level interfaces, which most Wayland client & server code interacts with to accomplish a majority of their tasks.
+Another level up is another set of higher-level interfaces, which most Wayland clients & servers interact with to accomplish a majority of their tasks.
+We will look at them in the next section.